robertlemmen/raku-cache-async/README.md

 * Locked internally so it can be used from multiple threads or a thread pool
 * Limits on cache size and optionally entry age
 * Propagates exceptions from producer transparently
+* Monitoring of hit rate

 ## Upcoming Features

-* Monitoring of hit rate etc
 * Sharding to reduce lock contention
 * Better documentation